fbpx

 The current approach being followed has some flaws, as illustrated below:

-Using a Wrong medium
+Using the Wrong medium

 Some universities are knocking doors of companies such as Intellectual Ventures (IV) to bridge the gap between invention and commercialization.
 More than 60 institutions have sold their IP assets to IV.

 These companies grab a bigger piece of the pie, decreasing the market value of a patent for its assignee.
-A recent Brookings Institution study revealed that patent licensing campaigns don’t actually bring much revenue to universities.
+A recent Brookings Institution study revealed that patent licensing campaigns don’t bring much revenue to universities.
 Having said that, universities should focus on true technology transfer instead of hitching their wagon to these non-practicing entities.

 No proper supporting evidence